jSith/NLTK-PoC/README.md

 2) The first time you run this, you'll want to uncomment the first two lines in sentiment_analysis.py.
 (comments in Python are done with a #)
 This will download the lexicon that the Vader package uses.
-Once you've run it once with that, you can comment it back out again.
+After you've run it once with that, you can comment it back out again.

 3a) If you have an IDE like PyCharm, you can open test.py in PyCharm.